afreeorange/mock-api/README.md

 Hi there! 👋
 -----------

 Thank you for considering Granular!
 For a portion of your interview, you'll be **live-coding a small React app in TypeScript** based on the API provided in this repo.
+It's ok to work on the project beforehand, but be prepared to talk through your solution and potentially add to it in the interview.

 ### Before the Coding Interview